 The Municipality is not a water services authority uMgungundlovu District Municipality is responsible for all water related issues in Mkhambathini.
-However, all the project that are related to water services are undertaken by UMDM and are communicated through IGR Structures and Economic Sector, Investment & Infrastructure Development Subcluster which is chaired by the District and progress reports are tabled to council on a continuous basis.
-Umgungundlovu District Municipality has a number of water and sanitation projects that have been planned for current intervention this Financial Year for Mkhambathini Local Mnicipality.
+However, all the project that are undertaken by UMDM are communicated through IGR Structures and progress reports are submitted to council on a continuous basis.